arkivanov/Decompose/docs/getting-started/quick-start.md

 }
 ```

+### Observing Value in Jetpack Compose

-Observing `Value` in Jetpack Compose is easy, just use `subscribeAsState` extension function.
+Observing `Value` in Jetpack Compose is easy, just use the `subscribeAsState` extension function.

 ```kotlin
 @Composable